Family Educational Rights and Privacy Act - FERPA

 - Prospective employers attempting to verify your degree, diploma or certificate with the National Student Clearinghouse will be denied that information.

-- Manhattan College cannot assume responsibility to contact you for subsequent permission to release the information and assumes no liability for honoring your request that directory information be restricted.
+- Manhattan College cannot assume responsibility to contact you for subsequent permission to release the information and assumes no liability for honoring your request that directory information

 - Even though you may have placed a directory block, Manhattan College has the right to share your education records with school officials who have a legitimate educational interest.